priism/priism/README.md

 ### Hi there 👋

-I'm a freelance illustrator and 3D modeler, that's it.
+I'm a freelance illustrator and 3D modeler that comes from Poland, that's it.